HigherOrderCO/HVM/README.md

 and exponential-time (`O(2^N)`) on GHC.
 This can be taken advantage of to design novel functional algorithms.
 I highly encourage you to try composing different functions and watching how their complexity behaves.
 Can you tell if it will be linear or exponential?
-Or how recursion affects it?
+Or how recursion will affect it?
 That's a very insightful experience!

 Lambda Arithmetic (Optimal)
 ---------------------------